hbaragar/slug/README.txt

 Known Bugs
 ==========

-* .gitignore patterns ending in "/" should match directories, but not files, per "man gitignore".
-  We fail to match them at all!
-Workaround: be sure that none of your directory patterns will accidentally match a file, and then just remove the trailing slashes.

 * ometastore gets confused trying to do chown and utime on symlinks.
 It spits a harmless error out, but this should be cleaned up.